ch2ohch2oh/mva-lambda/README.md

-# MVA-based Lambda0 selection in Belle and Bell II
+# MVA-based Lambda0 selection in Belle and Belle II